bvelizmera/Reinhardt-s-Raiders-Django-Hackathon/README.md

 ### Responsiveness

 The site was tested for responsiveness across a range of screen sizes, and was found to adjust to the different screen sizes well.
 The below screenshot from [amiresponsive](https://ui.dev/amiresponsive) shows this.

-A bug to be fixed in the next sprint is the display of the header and nav bar on mobile devices, both of which should adapt to fit the screen.
-The latter should collapse into a burger-style menu icon.

 <img src="./ReadmeFiles/ReadmeImages/amiresponsive.png" alt="amiresponsive screenshot for site.">